AnuragBorker/App_Dev_Mini_Project/README.md

 ## Objective

-* Build a fully functional messaging app using Flutter and Firebase.
+* Build a real-time text messaging application using Flutter and Firebase.
-* Gain experience across the development lifecycle: design, coding, testing on emulators, and deploying APK on Android.
-* Ensure the app is seamless, easy to use, and downloadable.
+* Implement basic use authentication.
+* Design an intuitive, mobile UI for sending and receiving text messages.
+* Learn practical integration of a mobile frontend with a cloud backend (cloud_firestore).
+* Demonstrate coding skills in application development,testing, and deployment.

 ---

 ## Overview

 FireChat is a simple and intuitive one-on-one messaging application.
-The first version supports only a single collaboration at a time.
-Users can browse all participants and start private chats instantly, making communication quick, secure, and smooth.
+The first version supports single collaboration at a time.
+Users can browse all participants and start private chats instantly with any one, making communication quick and smooth.

 ---